Pretzel-Patel/break_planner_tool_public/README.md

 The owner gives permission to the Support Team and Management of Bunnings Vermont South to use the Break Planner, through a google chrome browser.

-** If you intend to delete any or all files in this folder, please contact me via the below contact details. **
+** If you wish to use any or all files in this folder, please contact me via the below contact details. **

-Ph.
-04 7012 6582
 Email preetjpatel1@gmail.com